-On each turn, a player will put in their order, but only for a limited amount of items each round.
+On each turn, a player will place orders, but only for a limited number of items each round.
 Some items like pancakes and hash browns take longer to cook, so those need to get started two rounds or more before they are needed.
 Meanwhile, juice and fruit have to wait until the last minute.

 When you first look at the game, and even when you play the first round, it seems pretty easy.
 By the second round, you start to catch on to all the things you have to be thinking about.
 Dish ‘em Out can be very challenging, even for adults.